ibrahimalkurdi/Docker-cheat-sheet/README.md

 I made this repository for k24 workshop which is an introduction for Docker

 # Portable Docker:
-These steps will help you to install docker binareis as transient.
+These steps will help you to install docker binareis in transient way.
 Once you close the terminal, the docker commands will not be avaliable.

 # Pre-Installation: